-The concept of having a "quick coffee-break" does not exist in Greece.
+The concept of having a 'quick coffee-break' does not exist in Greece.
 Drinking coffee is a cornerstone of Greek culture and Greeks love to take their time when they are having one.
 Going out for a coffee is their chance to socialize, meet and catch up with their friends and do what Greeks love to do the most - talk to each other.
-Therefore, you should not expect to spend just a few minutes at a cafe with a local, but most probably you should invest quite some time in that.
+Therefore, you should not expect to spend just a few minutes at a cafe with a local, but most probably you should invest quite some time in it.
 A typical conversation with a Greek could start from a simple "How are you?" and after a while end up to their favorite topic, politics.
-Hence, if you get an invitation for a coffee from a Greek, cancel your evening plans and relax by having a cold summer coffee.
-After that, you will probably round up your night with a typical late-night Greek dinner as well!
+Hence, if you get an invitation for a cold summer coffee from a Greek, cancel your evening plans; after your coffee, you will probably round up your night with a typical late-night Greek dinner as well!

 Could you teach me something in Greek?

 This is the question you should be worried about.
 If you do not have a clue about the Greek language and you ask from a local to teach you something in Greek, you'd better be really cautious.
 There is a chance that your friend will grab the opportunity to mess with you a bit and teach you something that you should never say to another person!
 Of course, he will assure you that he is teaching you a typical Greek expression, but most probably, you will start insulting people in the most imaginative ways.
 Things could get even worse if you ask them to teach you something in ancient Greek; that's when Greeks like to go all out in creativity, something you will soon realize by the looks you will receive.

 Do the 'moutza'

 Screenshot from an old Greek movie scene - credits: topontiki.grScreenshot from an old Greek movie scene - Image credits: topontiki.gr